PopcodeMobile/popnetwork/README.md

 If you want to see a usage in a simple way, go to `/example` folder.

+It is also possible to make the request directly to the mock file that is being mapped to the functionality with `ApiManager.requestMock`.
+For more information, go to the documentation of the [Mock](https://github.com/isthaynny/pop_network/blob/main/docs/mock.md).

 ## Documentation

 - [pop_network Config](https://github.com/isthaynny/pop_network/blob/main/docs/pop_network_config.md)